Extracurricular and Service Learning

 - CPR training in the newborn intensive care unit for parents of high-risk children

-- Contributions to WUSM Occupational Health flu drives–giving flu shots to WUSM faculty, staff, and students
+- Contributions to WUSM Student & Occupational Health flu vaccination drives–giving flu shots to WUSM faculty, staff, and students on campus

 - American Red Cross Blood Drives–helping coordinate volunteers